Utah's Hogle Zoo: Other primates

 Members of the gibbon family called the exhibit home from its opening until its closure in 2014.
 In 1969, a pair of young siamangs went on display in the exhibit.
 The same year, the Zoo received its first white-handed gibbons.
 Despite having several male-female pairs, the Zoo did not produce an offspring of the species until 2012.
 Male Riley and his mate Candy were paired together at Utah's Hogle Zoo in 2009.
 After two stillbirths in 2010 and 2011, Candy finally gave birth to a male named Thai on August 14, 2012.
 Unfortunately, Candy experienced a prolapsed uterus after the birth.
 White she was being treated keepers noticed she did not have enough milk to feed the baby.
 At three-weeks-old, it was then decided that Thai would need to be hand raised.
 Thai was raised by zoo staff for four months until he was successfully reintroduced to his parents on December 11, 2012.
 The entire family moved to the Idaho Falls Zoo at Tautphaus Park in 2014, where they still can be seen today.

 Both old world monkeys and new world monkeys were exhibited in the building.
 The Zoo added a breeding pair of Hamadryas baboons to the exhibit in 1970.
 Eleven members of the species were born in the Primate Building.
-The Zoo’s four remaining baboons were transferred to the Prospect Park Zoo in June of 1993.
+The Zoo’s four remaining baboons were transferred to the Prospect Park Zoo in June 1993.
 In December 1984, the Zoo received a sibling pair of mandrills from the ABQ BioPark Zoo.
 The exhibit would be home to three more mandrills until the species was ultimately phased out in 2011.
 In May 1983, the Zoo received a breeding group of five red-tailed monkeys.
 From 1984 until 1998, the group produced twelve offspring.
 In May 1990, the Zoo received a pair of De Brazza's monkeys.
 The exhibit was also home to the Zoo’s spider monkeys, black howler monkeys, and Bolivian gray titis before they were moved to Primate Forest.

 Finally, the Primate Building was home to a collection of lemurs.
 In 1972, the exhibit displayed a pair of ring-tailed lemurs named Sampson and Delilah from the Denver Zoo for the first time.
 The species was a staple of the Primate Building until its closure in 2014 when the last individuals, two males named Buddy and Keamey, were transferred to Omaha's Henry Doorly Zoo and Aquarium.
 In 1985, the Zoo received both black-and-white ruffed lemurs as well as red ruffed lemurs.
 Both species were successfully bred at the Zoo with the former being part of a reintroduction program in Madagascar.
 Other species of lemurs that were housed in the Primate Building included mongoose lemur, crowned lemur, and white-headed lemur.